Jangmyun/ObsidianBlogVault/content/OperatingSystem/6_Process_Synchronization.md

-1. Background
+---
+title: Example Title
+description: Example Description
+draft: true
+tags:
+  - example-tag
+---

+The rest of your content lives here.
+You can use **Markdown** here :)1.
+Background
-2. The critical-section problem
+1. The critical-section problem
-3. H/W Support for Synchronization
+2. H/W Support for Synchronization
-4. Mutex and Semaphore
+3. Mutex and Semaphore
-5. Monitors
+4. Monitors
-6. Liveness
+5. Liveness

 ### Background